What exactly does a tree do and how does the water get from the ground to the tips?

 Photosynthesis is pure magic.

 If someone tells you that oxygen is just a waste product, you're probably shaking your head, right?
 But it's true.
 Although we cannot exist without oxygen, plants do not need oxygen to live.
 It is just a waste product of their metabolism.
 But before we go into that, let's travel back to the beginnings of our earth and now embark on an exciting journey back in time.

 How many zeros is there in a billion and what does that have to do with trees?

-We are now going back 4,5 billion years.
-To better imagine this time span, it is best to keep in mind that 1 billion written out looks like this: 1.000.000.000 - that's 9 zeros.
+We now go back 4,5 billion years.
+To better imagine this period of time, it's best to keep in mind that 1 billion written out looks like this: 1.000.000.000 - that's 9 zeros.

 We consciously refer to photosynthesis as pure magic, the greatest miracle on earth, because this process that we are about to explain to you is one of the most important processes on earth.
 Only then is life on earth possible at all.